Davidson Historic Preservation Plan

 October 25, 2021: Planning Board presentation on detailed plan outline

 September-December 2021: Heritage Strategies to draft historic preservation plan on a chapter by chapter basis based on public input

 August 3-5, 2021: Focus group meetings held virtually on the following topics: Storytelling, Neighborhood Preservation, Downtown, Rural Preservation, and Historic Preservation Processes.

 July 21, 2021: Historic Preservation Commission presentation on draft plan outline

 July 1, 2021: Steering Committee Meeting #2 to review a draft plan outline

 April-May 2021: Consultant to draft historic preservation vision and goals statement, identify issues, and outline objectives

-April 9, 2021: Citizen survey opens to collect feedback related to historic preservation (Available here).
-The survey will be open for 6 weeks.
+April 9, 2021: Citizen survey opens for six weeks to collect feedback related to historic preservation

 January-March 2021: Project initiation; Consultant research and evaluation

 January 2021: Heritage Strategies, LLC selected for Historic Preservation Plan development by RFP Review Committee